wevote/WeVoteCordova/README.md

 ## Directories

-These instructions change so often, that we are going to use the actual directories on one specific computer, you will have to change all file paths in these instructions to match your computer.
+These instructions have changed so often as Cordova evolves, that we are going to use the actual directories on one specific computer, you will have to change all file paths in these instructions to match your computer.
 These are the example paths to the WebApp and to the WeVoteCordova.
 ```